 But if you're just asking questions to deflect away your necessary responsibility to believe, that's a problem!
 That's what they're trying to do - excuse themselves, rationalize it all away.

 But what's the real reason for unbelief?
 Why is it that people today in the face of clear evidence in creation, in the face of clear teaching from the Bible, they refuse to believe?
 Why?
 What's the reason?
 What's the real reason?
 I asked the congregation on Saturday evening.
-I asked the congregation just now and they came up with great answers.
+I asked the congregation on just now and they came up with great answers.
 So I like to ask you, “What is your answer?
 What are your thoughts as to the reason for unbelief?

-I just show you one passage, actually three passages but first alright, John chapter 3:19 it says, “And this is the judgment that light has come into the world and people love the darkness rather than the light because their works were evil.”
+I just show you one passage, actually three passages but first one, alright, John chapter 3:19 it says, “And this is the judgment that light has come into the world and people love the darkness rather than the light because their works were evil.”
 Why did people reject Jesus Christ?
 Because they love the darkness rather than the light, and their works were evil.

 Many of you know that we have a church building at 360 Dunearn Road.
 It's right beside Adam Road hawker centre.
 Good food is there!
 And there was once, when we were in the building that I heard someone scream, “There's a rat!
 There's a rat!”
 And all the macho men, came, heard and siam [escape in Hokkien].
 All the macho men, we are a bit scared of the rat and we were all struggling as to how to get rid of the rat.

-Now, the rat, we have pretty much quite a big problem of rats Adam Road, because they are well fed by the at the Adam Road Nasi Lemak and the ‘hei mee’ [prawn noodles in Hokkien] and the stuff there.
+Now, the rat, we have pretty much quite a big problem of rats in Adam Road, because they are well fed by the Adam Road Nasi Lemak and the ‘hei mee’ [prawn noodles in Hokkien] and the stuff there.
 And so they by the way, come over, to our church for some tidbits, as well.

 So, we have rat problem.
 And on that day, “Wah, rat … where?
 Rat ah!
 Where?”
 We saw him run, we saw the rat into the corner.
 It's hiding behind the utensils, the cutlery or whatever and aiyoh, we need to get it out, don't know how to get it out.
 So all the macho men, don't dare to go, you know.
 But we keep a distance, we took a chair, I think that was what we came up with.
 We took a chair, we stand on the chair, protect ourselves first.
 Throw things, take some woks and pans and kiang, kiang, kiang, hopefully drive that poor rat mad with the sound.
 But still stay there.